DayakarMalgari/FinancePeer/README.md

  d. unknownerror           - any error not caught by other error messages mentioned here.

  e.
-Integrity              - you can load a json file only once, as there is a unique constraint on ID field. so, this gets triggered when trying to load multiple times.
-It will upload file, but will not populate fields in RDBMS table.
+Integrity              - you can load a json file only once, as there is a unique constraint on ID field.
+Multiple uploads will not populate fields in RDBMS table.

  f. logout confirmation    - when you log out from any page, it asks for your confirmation